Save on All Home and Office Furniture for a Limited Time. Learn More >

 For most, the normal progression of a project goes from start to finish.
 But what about when the 'finish' is the best place to start?

-Does your home decor lean more modern or contemporary, or are you full-on traditional?
-Depending on your style preference some finishes work exceptionally well with certain aesthetics.
+The tones, tints, and finishes you choose will play a significant role in the overall aesthetic when it comes to home furnishings.
+Does your home decor lean more modern and contemporary, or are you full-on traditional?
+Depending on your style preference, some finishes work exceptionally well with particular aesthetics.

-Here are some tips for selecting the perfect finish for any room in your home.
+Here are some tips for selecting the right finish for any room in your home.

 Drop Some Complements

 In today's homes, it's all about striking the right balance.
 If you have a dramatic, dark anchor piece, look for lighter accessories for contrast.